saikumargandhi/Detecting-masks-on-Human-Faces/README.md

 # Detecting-masks-on-Human-Faces

-Detecting whether a person have wore the mask or not using Tensorflow, Keras, CNN.
+The goal is to detect whether a person has wore the mask or not by using Tensorflow, Keras, CNN.

 train_model.py - is the training code written in Python by using Tensorflow, Keras, CNN for training the model.

-Training, Validation Accuracy and Loss image shows the respective accuracies and losses occured while training the model for 10 epochs
+Training, Validation Accuracy and Loss image shows the respective accuracies and losses occured while training the model for 10 epochs.

+Requirements : numpy , matplotlib, keras, tensorflow, os

+If you want to train your model from scracth run the train_model.py and adjust the epochs of your choice.
+Just make sure that the dataset and train_model.py are in the same folder.

+If you want to use the pre-trained model of ours , feel free to download it here - <a href="https://drive.google.com/file/d/1UKsPtmMt8c_nwttWhMfvJzEXQ9CdB4VZ/view?usp=sharing">Download the Model</a>.

+For the dataset of images with_masks and without_masks with both train and validation partitions download here - <a href="https://drive.google.com/drive/folders/11UNdC9jgGYaIlEjbnlKsTXwMXVX-fEC9?usp=sharing">Download the Dataset</a>.